asimihsan/arqinator/README.md

 ### 4. Restore

 You can restore either individual files or entire folders.
+Note that you need to use a Linux-like directory path for Windows backups:

-#### S3, Mac
+#### S3, Mac, recovering a single file

 ```
 $ arqinator \